Charges pending against driver in fatal accident near Scenic

 Charges are pending against the driver.

-The South Dakota’s Highway Patrol continues to investigate the crash.
+The South Dakota Highway Patrol continues to investigate the crash.
 All information is only preliminary at this point.